Viir/bots/guide/eve-online/eve-online-mining-bot.md

 + `unload-station-name` : Name of a station to dock to when the mining hold is full.
 + `unload-structure-name` : Name of a structure to dock to when the mining hold is full.
-+ `module-to-activate-always` : Text found in tooltips of ship modules that should always be active.
++ `activate-module-always` : Text found in tooltips of ship modules that should always be active.
 For example: "shield hardener".
 + `hide-when-neutral-in-local` : Should we hide when a neutral or hostile pilot appears in the local chat?
 The only supported values are `no` and `yes`.

 When using more than one setting, start a new line for each setting in the text input field.